oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 </copy>
 ~~~

-## Task 3: Create the ConfigMaps
+## Task 4: Create the ConfigMaps

 You'll create two ConfigMaps, one will be the ORDS configuration file and the other will be a Liquibase ChangeLog.

-A *ConfigMap* is like a *Secret* but to store non-confidential data.
+A **ConfigMap** is like a **Secret** but to store non-confidential data.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

 ### ORDS Configuration

-The ORDS configuration does not store any sensitive data, so build a manifest to create a *ConfigMap* of its configuration file.
-The ConfigMap will be mounted as a file into the Container and used by the ORDS process to start the application.
+The ORDS configuration does not store any sensitive data, so build a manifest to create a **ConfigMap** of its configuration file.
+The **ConfigMap** will be mounted as a file into the Container and used by the ORDS process to start the application.

 Append the `ords-config` ConfigMap to the Application Deployment manifest: